DjangoGirlsItalia/djangogirls-tutorial/template_extending/README.md

 {% endblock %}
 {% endraw %}
 {% endpre %}

-Only one thing left.
-We need to connect these two templates together.
-This is what extending templates is all about!
-We'll do this by adding an extends tag to the beginning of the file.
-Like this:

 Rimane solo una cosa da fare.
 Dobbiamo collegare questi due template tra loro.
 Questo è esattamente ciò che significa estendere i template!
 Lo faremo usando un nuovo **template tag** chiamato `extend` e lo metteremo all'inizio del file.